gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 socialImage: "2020-01-09-death-star-2-social-image.jpeg"
 ---

-> “Everybody’s at war with different things, I’m at war with my own heart sometimes.” - Tupac
+> "Everybody’s at war with different things, I’m at war with my own heart sometimes." - Tupac

-## The Gensis
+## The Genesis

 "It's going to be very hard for you to see him" - my physical therapist commented.